sematext/agent-redhat-certification/README.md

-# Dockerfile for RedHat Enterise
+# Dockerfile for RedHat Enterprise